Enabling AI in Future Wireless Networks: A Data Life Cycle Perspective: User Device AI

+CNN inference is becoming necessary for improving user experience with recent applications, such as information extraction from mobile data streams, virtual reality.
+The authors in \cite{203} present a hardware design that considers to integrate CNN inference into embedded AMR devices.
+They implement a Kernel-levels scheme which represents the four-layer CNN across heterogeneous cores.
+Different cores would process different layers based on the consecutive images in a stream.
+The improvement of overall throughput of the CNN architecture stems from the computation resources of multi-cores and on-chip data memory.
+In addition to CNNs, DNNs have been explored for mobile learning \cite{204}.
+In this work, an on-chip DL model is designed for edge AI devices.
+Due to the overhead of computation on mobile CPUs, an improved DNN inference engine is considered with half precision support and optimized neural network layers to be suitable for resource-limited devices.
+This model potentially enhances the GPU throughput by 20 times and saves 80\% memory usage.
 In particular, CNN can be integrated in edge devices to create an on-device CNN architecture \cite{209}.
 CNN layers can learn the features collected from the data samples on wearable sensor devices.
 The edge board such as SparkFun Apollo3 chip is used to run the DL algorithm.
 The novelty of this work is to use batch normalization for recognition tasks with CNN on mobile devices.
 To optimize the performance of on-chip DL-based system, a memory footprint optimization technique is also involved and compared with conventional statistical ML technique, showing a lower execution delay for running mobile DL models.
 Recently, an on-board AI model is designed for mobile devices for sensing and prediction tasks \cite{210}.
 To do this, a CNN architecture is considered, with two convolutional blocks, two linear blocks with a sigmoid block to perform learning and classification on embedded devices.
-A use-case using CNN for detecting the seed germination dynamics in agriculture is taken with seed images as training data inputs, showing the high accuracy in seed recognition with power savings for running DL algorithm. \end{itemize}
+A use-case using a CNN for detecting the seed germination dynamics in agriculture is taken with seed images as training data inputs, showing the high accuracy (97\%) in seed recognition with power savings for running DL algorithms. \end{itemize}

-\subsection{Federated learning at user side}
+\subsection{Federated Learning at User Side}

-In this sub-section, we present the recent development of federated learning (FL) in wireless networks.
+In this sub-section, we present the recent development of FL in wireless networks.
 Conceptually, FL requires a cross-layer implementation involving user devices, network devices, and the access procedure.
 However, since almost all of the AI-related computations are carried out by user devices in FL, we put FL under the category of this section "User device AI".

 \textbf{Problem formulation: } In the large-scale mobile networks, it is in-efficient to send the AI learning model to remote cloud or centralized edge servers for training due to high communication costs and AI data privacy issues.
 With widely distributed and heterogeneous user data located outside the cloud nowadays, centralized AI would be no longer a good option to run AI in wireless networks.
 FL can preserve privacy while training a AI model based on data locally hosted by multiple clients.
 Rather than sending the raw data to a centralized data-center for training, FL allows for training a shared model on the server by aggregating locally computed updates black \cite{211}.